masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ## Variants

+A Pyrope variant is the equivalent of an union type.
+A variant type spifices a set of types allowed for a given variable.
+In Pyrope, a variant looks like a tuple where each entry has a different type.
+Unlike tuples all the "space" or bits used are shared because the tuple can have only one entry with data at a given time.

 Pyrope supports variants but not unions.
-The difference between `union` and `variant` is that union can be used for a typecast to convert between values, the variant is the same but it does not allow bit convertion.
+The difference between typical (like C++) `union` and `variant` is that union can be used for a typecast to convert between values, the variant is the same but it does not allow bit convertion.
 It tracks the type from the assignment, and an error is generated if the incorrect type is accesed.
 Pyrope requires explicit type conversion with bitwise operations.

-Variant shares syntax with enums with types declaration, but the usage and functionality is quite different.
+Variant shares syntax with enums declaration, but the usage and functionality is quite different.
 Enums do not allow to update values and variants are tuples with multiple labels sharing a single storage location.

 The main advantage of variant is to save space.
 This means that the most